Vinay1a1/G54_custom_rom/Hardbrick fix.md

 ### Hardbrick fix guide

+**Requirements**
+1. USB cable
+2. Blankflash file
+3. Brain

 **For windows**

 **Step 1**

 Download and Install RSA from Motorola website.
 It will install all the needed drivers.

 Restart your PC.